Freedom of Information

 The Myrtle Beach Police Department is committed to transparency of government action and operation, along with open access to public documents, as provided for in the South Carolina Freedom of Information Act (FOIA), below.

 Written requests may be delivered via letter, facsimile, e-mail or other transmission means.
 Written requests should be precise and as specific as possible regarding details (names, dates, topics, etc.) to ensure an accurate response.
 A FOIA Request Form is provided for the public’s convenience, but use of the form is not required to make a written request under the FOIA.
-Submit written requests to the Records Supervisor at: 1101 N. Oak St., Myrtle Beach, SC 29577, firstname.lastname@example.org or 843-918-1325 (fax).
+Submit written requests and/or the FOIA Form to the FOIA Coordinator, Edith Lamana at: 1101 N. Oak St., Myrtle Beach, SC 29577, firstname.lastname@example.org or 843-918-1325 (fax).
 If you have any questions please contact Edith Lamana at 843-918-1535.

 In general, the FOIA gives public bodies 10 working days, excluding weekends and legal holidays, to reply to written requests and make a determination about the release of documents and records.
 The FOIA grants access to the information in the most convenient and practical manner for the requestor, if that also is most convenient for the public body.
 It does not require public bodies to make copies of documents or to create new records summarizing public records.
 The city may impose reasonable rules concerning time and place of access.